Sheynar/fox-fall/README.md

   - Pans the map
   - Hold `Shift` to rotate the map
 - Drag `Right mouse` on the map to rotate the map
+- If rotation is locked right click to create a unit where the mouse cursor is located
 - Scroll the mouse wheel to zoom in and out
   - Hold `Control` to zoom faster
   - Hold `Shift` to zoom slower